TheGupta2012/backend-MovieRecsys/README.md

   - *Getting recommendations similar to Interstellar* : [Interstellar](https://movie-recsys.herokuapp.com/movie?query=Interstellar)
   - *Getting recommendations similar to Movies of Christopher Nolan* : [Christopher Nolan](https://movie-recsys.herokuapp.com/movie?query=ChristopherNolan)
   - *Getting recommendations for thriller movies* : [Thriller](https://movie-recsys.herokuapp.com/movie?query=thriller)

+### :construction: To - Do
+  - Make a website accessing this API for recommendations
+  - Use an Image API to fetch recommendation images and display on website
+  - **SOME TWISTS IMINENT** :wave: